– Activities to avoid and change,

 and any suggestions you might have.

-This pose is also great for stretching triceps.
-It is usually employed as a stretch for lats and pecs, which it does.
+This pose is also great for stretching the triceps.
+Often, people stretch their lats and pecs this way.
 In her case, she has folded the elbows so that her hands touch her back.
-This puts a great stretch on the triceps.
+Again, this puts a great stretch on the triceps.

 Support Integrative Works to